VAMP April 2026 Update: North America 1.5% Excessive Threshold

 What did not change

 - •Mastercard ECM thresholds.
 Separate program.
-Mastercard ECM excessive threshold remains at 1.0% with the 100 chargeback per month minimum.
+Mastercard ECM triggers at a 1.5% chargeback ratio with the 100 chargeback per month minimum (HECM at 3.0% with 300+).

 Why Visa tightened the threshold